 Mike Mitchell-Trumpet, Cornet, Flugelhorn; Mike Mitchell has been playing trumpet since his childhood days in the eastern Maine town of Calais.
 He studied at both the University of Maine at Augusta’s Jazz Studies program and the University of Miami’s Jazz program.
 He studied trumpet with Chuck Winfield (of Blood, Sweat and Tears), Don Stratton, and Bob McCoy.
 Although the music of Miles Davis and Chet Baker strongly influences his playing, Mike’s musical interests and experiences range broadly from traditional New Orleans to the outer limits of Ornette Coleman and Lennie Tristano.
 He is also an avid student of the music of Duke Ellington and Billy Strayhorn, frequently contributing arrangements of their material for the Novel Jazz Septet.
 Beyond music, Mike is a behavioral healthcare administrator and clinician with a passion for family, fly fishing and good barbeque.

-Photo credits: Mickey Felder and David Clarke (Peggy McKenna Photography, Montville, ME); Barney Balch and Michael Mitchell (Mason Smith photography, Cape Elizabeth, ME); Bailey Giles (photographer unknown); Bill Manning (credit- Will Wohler Photography); and Herb Maine (Tara Karczewski-Mitchell, Vassleboro, ME).
+Photo credits: Mickey Felder and David Clarke (Peggy McKenna Photography, Montville, ME); Barney Balch and Michael Mitchell (Mason Smith photography, Cape Elizabeth, ME); David Harris (photographer unknown); Bill Manning (credit- Will Wohler Photography); and Herb Maine (Tara Karczewski-Mitchell, Vassleboro, ME).